What are we doing?

 The St. Luke's Boise development project will evolve over several years.
 This is not a “single project” proposal, but a multi-phase plan that will occur in stages over the years to come.
 At its core is our commitment to create an environment in which we can provide the best possible care for patients and families—an environment geared toward safety, healing, and comfort, following the most proven, effective, and efficient practices in healthcare facility design.

-Some details of the plan as it stands now:
+Some details of the plan include:

 - The Children’s Hospital itself will be expanded within the east wing of our current Boise hospital.
 This will affect all our inpatient services, such as our critical care unit, operating rooms, and pediatric unit.